 - Market research and analysis.

-- To help us to fulfil our contractual obligations to you and our business partners.
+- To help us to fulfil our contractual obligations to you.

 - To comply with legal obligations and regulatory requirements and advice.

-- To facilitate the sale of one or more parts of our business
+- To facilitate the sale for one or more parts of our business

 The legal grounds for our processing of your personal information